top of page

 She chases questions: What makes a family?
 What sustains a person, or a community?
 How do we stitch meaning from the scraps of daily life?
 When Anndee teaches writing to children and adults, they are also in search—looking inside and out for the sparks of a story and the tools to make them flicker.

 Anndee's articles, profiles, political and personal essays and critical reviews have been published in Poets & Writers, O, the Oprah Magazine, Redbook, Health, OUT and The Journal of the American Medical Association.
 Her column, "The Parent Trip," appears weekly in The Philadelphia Inquirer, and she is a regular contributor to venues including Broad Street Review and WebMD.
-She's also a six-time winner of Moth Story Slams and shared the first-place title in Philadelphia's December 2022 GrandSlam.
+She's also a eight-time winner of Moth Story Slams and shared the first-place title in Philadelphia's December 2022 GrandSlam.

 "Words link lives.
 As a writer and teacher, I use language to discover, remember, subvert and understand.
 I write, and the words change me.
 I go back into the glittering, broken world to listen some more."